wazuh/wazuh-documentation/source/upgrade-guide/upgrading/latest_wazuh3_minor.rst

 Next steps
 ----------

-Once you have updated the Wazuh manager and API you are ready to :ref:`upgrade the Elastic Stack<installation_elastic_legacy>`.
+Once you have updated the Wazuh manager and API you are ready to :ref:`upgrade the Elastic Stack<elastic_stack_packages_legacy>`.

 You might also want to check our :ref:`compatibility matrix <compatibility_matrix>` in order to look at the Elastic stack version you need to use.